 - Increase the number of students who seek graduate or professional schooling

-UAP students receive an additional layer of academic support through coaching, tutoring, and supplemental academic programs that offer direct accountability to all UAP students.
+UAP students receive an additional layer of academic support through coaching, tutoring, and supplemental educational programs that offer direct accountability to all UAP students.

 Counseling and Advocacy

-UAP students meet (bi-weekly in their first year and monthly in subsequent years) with a professional advocate who provides emotional support and direct connection to university resources while holding them accountable to identified goals, helping them develop professional skills, and coaching them to build meaningful relationships with faculty, staff, and peers.
+UAP students meet bi-weekly or monthly with a professional advocate who provides emotional support and direct connection to university resources.
+Advocates hold students accountable to identified goals, develop professional skills, and coach them to build meaningful relationships with faculty, staff, and peers.

-UAP students participate in activities that help them acquire and effectively apply knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals; feel and show empathy for others, establish and maintain positive relationships; and, make responsible decisions.
+UAP students participate in activities that help them acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions and set and achieve positive goals.
+UAP students also learn to feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

-UAP students receive institutional grants for a pre-college summer experience and study abroad programs, institutional waivers for tuition and fees, and FASFA completion and financial literacy assistance.
+UAP students receive institutional grants for a pre-college summer experience and study abroad programs, institutional waivers for tuition and fees, FASFA completion, and financial literacy assistance.

 Culturally Competent Peer to Peer Mentoring

-UAP students are mentored by high performing, upper-class students who have been trained to recognize and support their needs.
+UAP students are mentored by high performing, academically successful students in upperclass standing who are knowledgeable about Southern and taught to recognize and support their needs.

-UAP students may choose to connect parents to their academic journey by use of FERPA forms which approves a family and university partnership through improved communication regarding a student’s academic success.
+UAP students may choose to connect parents to their academic journey using FERPA forms that approve a family and university partnership through improved communication regarding a student’s academic success.

-UAP utilizes works to increase student enrollment by developing relationships with the New Haven Board of Education, local high schools, and community-based organizations serving high school students, and high school equivalency programs, to expose students to Southern and provide them with an opportunity to experience college life.
+UAP works to increase student enrollment by developing relationships with the New Haven Board of Education, local high schools, and community-based organizations serving high school students.
+These partnerships to expose students to Southern and provide them with an opportunity to experience college life.

-UAP develops relationships with senior leaders as stakeholders within the institution to assist in securing space and supplemental financial support for UAP programs and services
+UAP develops relationships with senior leaders as stakeholders within the institution to secure space and supplemental financial support for UAP programs and services.